Atlanta Xplosion: 2010

 Once again, the Xplosion finished at 7–1, which was the best record in the division.
 However, because of the IWFL's Team Ratings system, the 5-3 D.C.
 Divas won the Southeast Division title.
 The two teams will play in the first round of the playoffs on June 12.

 2011

 In March 2011, the team announced that the name of the team was changed from the Atlanta Xplosion to the Atlanta Ravens.
 The Ravens were undefeated the entire year to win a world championship.

 2012

 2012 was a rebuilding year for the Xplosion.
 With a strong rookie class, a few dedicated veterans, and the addition of coach Vinson Brown (Defensive Line Coach), the team went 5–2 on the season, winning their division and making the first round of the playoffs.

 2013

-The upcoming season is very promising for this young Xplosion team.
-Coach Zeric Foster has returned and the coaching staff has also been enriched with the addition of Gerald "Boo" Mitchell as offensive coordinator, and the return coach Vinson Brown.
+The team enters the 2013 season with a largely young roster.
+Head coach Zeric Foster has returned, and the coaching staff has been expanded with the addition of offensive coordinator Gerald "Boo" Mitchell and returning coach Vinson Brown.